Asiana Treks and Tours

 Extra Personal Expenses:

 While most expenses during the Trek are covered, you'll need to spend money on accommodations and meals in Kathmandu and Pokhara, souvenirs, and additional beverages.
-We estimate about USD 10-20 per trekking day for miscellaneous expenses.
+We estimate that the cost of miscellaneous expenses is approximately USD 10-20 per trekking day.

 Toilet Facilities in Annapurna Base Camp Trekking: